President of Finland: Independence Day Reception

 The traditional Independence Day Reception (in Finnish: Linnanjuhlat, "the Castle Ball") at the Presidential Palace on 6 December is one of the key annual events in the presidential calendar.
 It originated as a celebration of Finland's national independence and pride, and although nowadays it is seen by some as a glorified social party, the reception is broadcast every year on Finnish television and has very high viewer ratings.
 The number of guests invited has varied from about 1,600 to 2,000.
 With the exception of ambassadors to Finland, only Finnish citizens are invited.

 The history of the Independence Day reception stretches back to 1919, when the first afternoon reception was held at the Presidential Palace.
-In 1922, the president and Ståhlberg hosted the first evening reception at the palace, with the reception beginning at nine o' clock.
+In 1922, President Ståhlberg hosted the first evening reception at the palace, with the reception beginning at nine o' clock.
 Guests included the Government, diplomats, Members of Parliament, high-ranking officers, senior civil servants, artists and other prominent people.
 Music and dancing were on the programme and the reception lasted until late night.
 Similar receptions have been held ever since, though less regularly in the beginning.

 Since 1946 the Independence Day reception has taken place at the Presidential Palace every year with six exceptions.
 In 1952 it was cancelled on account of President Paasikivi's illness.
 In 1972 it was held at Finlandia Hall in connection with the Independence Day concert, with the Prime Minister as host, because the Presidential Palace was being renovated.
 In 1974 it was cancelled on account of the death of President Kekkonen's wife only a few days prior to the reception.
-In 1981 it was held at Finlandia Hall after the Independence Day concert, with Deputy Prime Minister Eino Uusitalo as host, because President Kekkonen had resigned in October and Deputy President Mauno Koivisto was campaigning for the presidency.
+In 1981 it was held at Finlandia Hall after the Independence Day concert, with Deputy Prime Minister Eino Uusitalo as host, because President Kekkonen had resigned in October and Acting President Mauno Koivisto was campaigning for the presidency.
 In 2013, the reception was held at the Tampere Hall in central Tampere, because the Presidential Palace in Helsinki was undergoing repairs at the time.
 This was the first time during the era of independence that the reception was held outside Helsinki.
 In 2020, the reception was cancelled because of the ongoing COVID-19 pandemic.

 The president and president's spouse greet the guests individually in the State Hall at the beginning of the evening.
 Later on there is dancing, music provided by the Guards Band, and a traditional buffet.